meysam-safarzadeh/surface_reconstruction_from_PointCloud/README.md

 ## Project Overview

-This repository implements a neural implicit surface reconstruction model based on the DeepSDF architecture, as described in the CVPR 2019 paper.
-It comprises a multi-layer fully-connected neural network that learns to approximate Signed Distance Functions (SDFs) from 3D point samples.
+This repository contains the implementation of a neural implicit surface reconstruction model based on the DeepSDF architecture (CVPR 2019[^1]).
+The model, model.py, is a multi-layer fully-connected neural network that learns to approximate Signed Distance Functions (SDFs) from 3D point samples and their SDF values.
+The architecture involves 8 fully-connected layers with a unique concatenation mechanism after the fourth layer.
+The training procedure (train.py) minimizes the clamped L1 loss between predicted and actual SDF values of sample points.
+The utils.py script is responsible for sampling training points and their SDF values.

+[^1]: Park, Jeong Joon, Peter Florence, Julian Straub, Richard Newcombe, and Steven Lovegrove.
+"Deepsdf: Learning continuous signed distance functions for shape representation."
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 165-174.
+2019.

 ## Repository Structure